 Sign in to Callcentric and from the dashboard, pick “View/Modify extensions”.
 Pick “Add new extension”.
 Now fill in the options, most of which are self-explanatory.
 The extension number is 100, which is the default extension.
 The password is the most important — use a complex password (I recommend using an online password generator) and write it down.
 You’ll only need it once (in the next step) so it doesn’t have to be easy to remember so long as you have it written down.

 I’d suggest not worrying about setting up voicemail at this point; it’s a bit complex and you don’t need it in a basic configuration.

 When you’re done you’ll have one extension, which will be “unregistered” at this point because we haven’t yet set up the ATA.
 That’s next.
-Once the ATA is set up the status should change to “registered” which means that Callcentric is successfully talking to your ATA.
+Once the ATA is set up as described next, the status should change to “registered” which means that Callcentric is successfully talking to your ATA.

 Setting up your ATA